Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 ROUND 1 APPLICANTS

 Proposals must include the following components, and must be formatted as instructed below and submitted via Jotform no later than 11:59 p.m.
-EDT on May 3, 2024.
+EDT on March 6, 2026.
+Please note that incomplete applications WILL NOT be reviewed.
 The application links can be accessed here:

 1. APPLICANT INFORMATION

-Applicants will be asked to share their contact information and a project title.
+Applicants will share their contact information and a project title.
 If you are applying as a team, please include the names and emails for each team member and identify one team member as the Lead Contact.

-Submit up to six (6) digital images of recent work saved as a PDF (72 dpi and 1200 pixels).
-Each image should be its own PDF and then combined as a single PDF document and submitted.
+Submit up to six (6) digital images of recent work.
+Each digital image should be 1200 pixels at its longest dimension and saved at 72 dpi as a PDF and then combined as a single PDF document not to exceed 10 megabytes and submitted.
 These images are in addition to the images submitted as part of the project proposal.
 Recent works may be realized or proposed projects in any medium.
-Include descriptive text for each image on the PDF, including, title, date, dimensions, medium, and location.
+Please include descriptive text for each image in the PDF document: artist name, artwork title, date, dimensions, medium, location, and a photo credit.

 SUBMISSION DEADLINE